top of page

 As opposed to the separate access points that a standard Wi-Fi network uses, mesh networks are made up of a number of nodes that are connected to each other via a mesh or web-like structure.
 Because all of these nodes are connected to each other, they work together to route signals around obstacles, transferring the data from node to node until it reaches its final destination.
 Mesh networking can cover bigger areas and offer better bandwidth for stronger connections, providing a warehouse with the solution it needs for seamless operation of its connected devices.

-Robust Security Measures
+3. Robust Security Measures

 Regardless of the technology used, robust security measures must be put in place.
-Implementing strict encryption protocols and the most up-to-date authentication mechanisms will help protect Wi-Fi systems from the cyberattacks, malware, and viruses that could cause data loss and significantly impact the business’ ability to operate.
+Implementing strict encryption protocols and the most up-to-date authentication mechanisms will help protect Wi-Fi systems from the cyberattacks, malware, and viruses that could cause data loss and significantly impact the business’s ability to operate.

-As cyberthreats are constantly evolving, it’s important to have a process in place that includes conducting regular security audits and performing any necessary updates and upgrades to safeguard against new threats.
+As cyber threats are constantly evolving, it’s important to have a process in place that includes conducting regular security audits and performing any necessary updates and upgrades to safeguard against new threats.

-Collaboration with Experienced Providers
+4. Collaboration with Experienced Providers

 As the digital transformation and the shift to becoming an “intelligent” warehouse is a change for traditional warehouse managers and operators, there is no shame in seeking out the guidance of those with more experience.
 In fact, leveraging others’ expertise will help smooth the transition and ensure that the warehouse is set up to maximize the benefits.